rikes/datagrowth/_posts/2017-01-31-uav-haptic-control-pt1.md

 The library comes with some simple [examples](https://github.com/libnifalcon/libnifalcon/tree/master/examples).
 I highly recommend them before starting.

-Speaking of starting to develop with libnifalcon; there's an excelent tutorial on getting started with the library written by radarsat1 that you can find [here](https://github.com/radarsat1/dimple/blob/master/doc/novint_falcon_howto.md)
+Speaking of starting to develop with libnifalcon; there's an excellent tutorial on getting started with the library written by radarsat1 that you can find [here](https://github.com/radarsat1/dimple/blob/master/doc/novint_falcon_howto.md)

 ## Things learned while working with libnifalcon

 ### Could not load firmware issue

 Just when I started with Falcon I run into some trouble with loading firmware on Linux.
 When I tried to launch some Falcon examples I would get 'Could not load firmware' error.
 The issue is described quite well on [github](https://github.com/libnifalcon/libnifalcon/issues/45).
 What seemed to work for me was running a _findfalcons_ example as root 3 times.
-Afterwards every other example that comes with the library worked for me
+Afterwards every other example that comes with the library worked for me.

 ### Coordinate system